openstack/designate-specs/specs/kilo/validation-cleanup.rst

 To implement the registry, the `DesignateObjectMetaclass` class will be updated to track a reference to each of the Object classes as they are constructed.
-Theese references will be stored in a dictionary attached to the `DesignateObject` base class.
+These references will be stored in a dictionary attached to the `DesignateObject` base class.

 .. note:: The `DesignateObjectMetaclass` code is executed while the object